Answers to your questions about Ladden Garden Village housing development in Yate.

 When will the play areas and open spaces be finished?

 We have been working with the developers since 2021 to complete the public open spaces.
-Most recently, the developer has been sent a replacement planting schedule to enable their landscape contractor to source trees in ample time for the planting season.
+Most recently, the developer has been sent a replacement planting schedule for their landscape contractor ahead of the planting season.
+They have also received details of the play equipment required for the play areas.
+This has been revised due to availability of some play equipment.

 The sign-off of public open space can take time, but in our view the current process at Ladden Garden Village is comparable to developments of a similar size.
-At this time, we anticipate that the Phase 1 public open space will be handed over to the management company in the first half of 2023.
+Phase 1 was however signed off by our officers during December 2022 supporting hand over to the management company this year.

 What is the current situation regarding the allotments – both on and off-site in the Yate area?